 If that setting does not exist, add it like this:

 Alternatively, enable the SerializedCarts mode programmatically by adding the following to your InitializeModule class:

 If switching from a legacy version to Serializable carts, you may need to migrate existing carts.
-If so, run the scheduled job LegacyCartsMigrationJob (available in the CMS admin view)right after switching to the new cart system to complete the migration and remove legacy carts.
+If so, run the scheduled job LegacyCartsMigrationJob (available in the CMS admin view) immediately after switching to the new cart system to complete the migration and remove legacy carts.

 Note: You should run the scheduled job immediately after switching to serializable carts.
 After migrating legacy carts, the job is no longer visible in CMS admin view.